 Some patients may choose to have their bridge retained using dental implants.
-Implants are titanium posts that Dr. Charles Michael or Dr. Charles Spalding are able to insert directly into your jawbone.
+Implants are titanium posts that Dr. Charles Spalding or Dr. Shannon Spalding are able to insert directly into your jawbone.
 After it heals, this post will serve as a strong foundation for a dental crown, which can be used to replace missing teeth, or can be used as an anchor to support a denture or bridge.
 We will review these options with you at the time of consultation.
 Patients love this option because it is a permanent solution.

 Why do patients have missing teeth restored with a dental bridge?